thiagobarrosjp/ClimaStation/DEVELOPMENT_LOG.md

 - Bug with the missing metadata is finally fixed.
 The problem was in the stupid field_map.py script.
 - Added station_summary_debug.log to help with debugging.
 - Updated field_map.json to include raw data fields.
+- Added extract-dataset_fields.py to automatically generate a dataset-specific field map.
+- The field map is saved as dataset_fields.json.